If you don’t find an answer to your question, please see Contact Us

 Once the Grant Agreement and the Electronic Funds Transfer (EFT) form for direct deposit have been completed, signed and submitted to the Arts Fund, 90% of the approved grant amount will be released to the grantee.
 An email from our Finance team will advise the grantee that the deposit has been made.

 Projects must be completed within 12 months of receiving notification of a grant; the timing is aligned with the date on the letter.

 Grants awarded during the Spring round should be completed by June 30th of the next calendar year.
 Grants awarded during the Fall round should be completed by December 31st of the next calendar year.

 If you are unable to complete your project by the Project Completion deadline, you are required to seek permission for more time by sending a written Request for Extension to the Chair of the Arts Fund.
 This can be sent via email: Contact Us.

 In your written letter, provide specific details about the delays and/or challenges that you are encountering and a specific estimated date for completion.
+Please also include your Arts Fund ID# when identifying your request.
 The Board will review your request and respond to you in writing with its decision and direction.